bevyengine/rfcs/rfcs/45-stageless.md

 Some highlights are, in no particular order:

 - Plugins often export systems wrapped in stages, but users can't control where those imported stages go.
-- Run criteria can't be composed in any appreciable way.
+- Run criteria can't be composed in any appreciable way except "piping".
   - A system can't have multiple run criteria.
   - A system can't have a single run criteria if it belongs to a `SystemSet` that has one.
   - Users can't add a state-related `SystemSet` to multiple stages because its run criteria driver will think it's finished after the first one.